beeverycreative/OctoPi/README.rst

 .. :scale: 50 %
 .. :alt: BEEwebPI logo

-A `Raspberry Pi <http://www.raspberrypi.org/>`_ distribution for 3d printers based on the BEEwebPi project.
+A `Raspberry Pi <http://www.raspberrypi.org/>`_ distribution for 3d printers based on the OctoPi project.
 It includes the `BEEweb <https://github.com/beeverycreative/BEEweb>`_ host software for 3d printers out of the box and `mjpg-streamer with RaspiCam support <https://github.com/jacksonliam/mjpg-streamer>`_ for live viewing of prints and timelapse video creation.
 This repository contains the source script to generate the distribution out of an existing `Raspbian <http://www.raspbian.org/>`_ distro image.

 How to use it?
 --------------